enebular/docs/en/Files/index.md

 - Configuration files for use on devices
 - Other types of files used on devices (like image and video files)

+For executable files, it's possible to have the file executed when it is deployed to the device.
+Additionally, for any type of file, the **Hook** feature can be used to execute other files already deployed.

 Only project Owner and Admin users can deploy files.
 A Collaborator user cannot deploy a file.
 Allowing only trusted users to deploy files helps prevent the deployment of untrusted files.

 The following introduces file asset related functionality.